RTHyman/audio-program/README.md

  - note the cutout is marked as I neglected to make it big enough when I was originally making this
  - you may want to place your raspberry pi over the paper and visually verify the length of the space from the hdmi port to the power/usb ports
  - if you're unsure of this step you can always go back and do it after you've assembled the box
+ - the spacing for the buttons (1.75'') from left and right sides is important so that the box can open and close properly, to leave space for other components.
+The vertical placement of them is not that important.
+ - once you've made all the needed cuts, and drawn out your intended design go ahead and paint the box with acrylics before you fold and glue the box together.
+I used 4 sections for 4 different colors / emotion categories.
+ - you can use glue sticks and some crazy glue/gorilla glue to get the box to hold per the video above

 ![enclosure_layout_unpainted!](/images/enclosure/enclosure_layout_unpainted.png)